 Essential oils like jasmine, neroli, patchouli, lavender, rose, bergamot, sandalwood and ylang ylang, have long been used when making perfume.
 However, as essential oils are quite pricey, some perfume-makers prefer to use cheap copycat synthetic scents instead.

-How to Make Your Own Perfume
+How to Make Your Own Perfume Oil

 Most perfumes are a mixture of scented oils in an alcohol or carrier oil base.
 Perfume is made up of three different parts; base fragrances, mid-tones, and top notes.

-When smelling a perfume, often the first thing you’ll detect are the top notes, followed by the mid tones and base notes.
+When smelling a perfume, the first thing you’ll detect are the top notes, followed by the mid tones and base notes.

 To give a quick overview of what they are:

-Which scents you prefer, what aromas you love most, what goes well and what doesn’t.
-It’s all about experimenting and having fun!
 I recommend adding a few drops at a time of each oil and then keep a note (either on your phone, computer, or in a journal) of how many drops of each you’ve added.
 Once you’ve discovered your favourite blend and have it written down, you can easily make more of it.

 If you want to try many different oils but are concerned about the expense they might bring, ask a friend who’s really into essential oils if you could borrow some of theirs, or collect some tester samples from the store (as you really only need a little of each).